DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/06-base.md

 - colors
 - default fonts
-- heading sizes / global characteristics
+- mixins for characteristics which are shared by multiple components

 --------
 ## Summary